DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/local-filtering.md

 Field | Type | Description
 ------|------|------------
-columnName | string | Specifies the name of the column to extend. predicate? | (value: any, filter: Object, row: any) => boolean | A filter predicate.
+columnName | string | The name of a column to extend. predicate? | (value: any, filter: Object, row: any) => boolean | A filter predicate.
 The `filter` parameter accepts an object containing the 'value' field.
 Note that you can use the [onFilter](table-filter-row.md#tablefiltercellprop) event to extend this object to the fields your filtering algorithm requires.

 ## Plugin Developer Reference